How to check if you are already registered to vote

 If you are concerned that having your name or address on the register may affect your safety, there could be other options available to you.
 In certain circumstances, you can register without your name and address showing on the register.

-You can also request that you be opted out at any time by contacting the Electoral Services Team using the contact details below.
+You can also request that you be opted out at any time by contacting the Electoral Services Team on 01892 602407 or by emailing Elections.
 You must make it clear that you wish to opt out of the open register, and include your full name and address.